CCQ students may study outside CCQ, taking into consideration the following:

 - Submitting all required documents, along with the form, by email to firstname.lastname@example.org

 The application for studying abroad, with all required documents, should be submitted to the relevant academic departments according to the courses.
-After receiving the response and approval from the academic departments, the Records Section informs the student of the approval and the course equivalency report, and issues the approval letter for studying abroad (for one semester only) for the approved subjects only.
+After receiving the response and approval from the academic departments, the Student Affairs & Relations Section informs the student of the approval and the course equivalency report, and issues the approval letter for studying abroad (for one semester only) for the approved subjects only.